LadyAleena/site/files/lib/Random/RPG/World/readme.md

 # World Building random generators

+At some point I am planning on writing Random::RPG::World::WorldBuildersGuidebook and Random::RPG::World::HighLevelCampaigns to combine the sub-modules into one larger one.

+## *World Builder's Guidebook*

 The following random generators are from tables in the *World Builder's Guidebook* by Richard Baker © TSR.
+Some of these may be merged into larger modules with simpler names.

 Table # | Module name | Notes
 --------|-------------|--------